Netflix/metaflow-docs/docs/getting-started/tutorials/season-2-scaling-out-and-up/episode08.md

 ## Scheduling Compute in the Cloud.

-This example revisits '[Episode 06-statistics-redux: Computing in the Cloud](episode06.md)'.
-With Metaflow, you don't need to make any code changes to schedule your flow in the cloud.
+This example revisits [Episode 06-statistics-redux: Computing in the Cloud](episode06.md).
+Wi th Metaflow, you don't need to make any code changes to schedule your flow in the cloud.
 In this example, we will schedule the `stats.py` workflow using the `argo-workflows create` command-line argument.
-This instructs Metaflow to schedule your flow on AWS Step Functions without changing any code.
-You can execute your flow on AWS Step Functions by using the `argo-workflows trigger` command-line argument.
+This instructs Metaflow to schedule your flow on [Argo Workflows](https://argoproj.github.io/argo-workflows/) without changing any code.
+You can execute your flow on Argo Workflows by using the `argo-workflows trigger` command-line argument.
 You can use a notebook to set up a simple dashboard to monitor all of your Metaflow flows.

 You can find the tutorial code on [GitHub](https://github.com/Netflix/metaflow/tree/master/metaflow/tutorials/08-autopilot)